DavidTunnell/tech-blog-fullstack-mvc-node-express-mysql-handlebars-authentication/README.md

 -blog post page (post title, contents, post creator’s username, and date created for that post and have the option to leave a comment)
 -signup/create account
 -logout
+-dashboard/post a blog post (presented with any blog posts I have already created and the option to add a new blog post, able to delete or update my post and taken back to an updated dashboard)
+-create blog post page

+//table ideas
+-Users
+-posts - fk users and comments tables
+-comments fk posts

 goal: CMS-style blog site similar to a Wordpress site, publish blog posts, comment on posts, MVC,